2025 Exterior Door Installation Labor Costs Overview

 National Wage Ranges by Experience Level

-Wage levels reflect experience, impacting cost estimates significantly.
+Wage levels vary by experience, significantly impacting cost estimates:

-• Mid-Level Installers: These installers, with several years of experience, earn $25 to $40 per hour and manage complex projects with minimal oversight.
+- Mid-Level Installers: With several years of experience, they earn $25 to $40 per hour and manage complex projects with minimal oversight.

 Regional Variations & Cost Drivers